 If you find yourself in need of help while traveling in Mauritius, there is a U.S. embassy in Port Louis.

 John Kennedy Street

 Telephone: +(230) 202-4400 (Mondays through Thursdays, 7:15 a.m. – 16:30 p.m., Fridays, 7:30 a.m. to 12:30 p.m.)

 Emergency After-Hours Telephone: +(230) 5253-3641

 Fax: +(230) 208-9534

-If you have any questions about travelling to Mauritius or are wondering what shots you may need for your trip, schedule an appointment with your local Passport Health travel medicine clinic.
+If you have any questions about traveling to Mauritius or are wondering what shots you may need for your trip, schedule an appointment with your local Passport Health travel medicine clinic.
 Call us at or book online now and protect yourself today.